d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 a fully connected layer computes the prediction for all the `vocab_size` possible output tokens.
-Both of the decoder self-attention weights and the encoder-decoder attention weights are stored for later visualization.
+Both of the decoder self-attention weights and the encoder--decoder attention weights are stored for later visualization.

 ```{.python .input}